eoyilmaz/stalker/docs/source/tutorial.rst

   new_project.structure = commercial_project_structure

 Now we have entered a couple of `Jinja2`_ directives as a string.
-This template will be used when creating the project structure by calling :func:`~stalker.core.models.Project.create`.
+This template will be used when creating the project structure.

+.. :: by calling
+  :func:`~stalker.core.models.Project.create`.
 It is safe to call the :func:`~stalker.core.models.Project.create` over and over or whenever you've added new data that will add some extra folders to the project structure.

 .. _Jinja2: http://jinja.pocoo.org/